ITV1: Regional variations

 The ITV1 channel consists of thirteen regional franchises in England, Wales and Northern Ireland which each broadcast regional news and other local programming to its area.
 Many franchise areas in England have sub-regions providing separate regional news bulletins.
 For example, the Anglia region is divided into West and East.
 This arrangement was suspended in February 2009, when ITV implemented plans to save the company £40m a year on the amount it spent making local news, but was reinstated (with slightly fewer sub-regions) on 16 September 2013.

 Since 27 October 2002, on all ITV plc-owned franchises, regional programming has been preceded or plugged by an oral regional announcement, in the format ITV1 regional brand; e.g. ITV1 Granada.
 In English regions, up until 13 November 2006, regional names were also superimposed (post-production) on these idents below the ITV1 logo, but this practice has since ceased.
 ITV Wales remains unaffected, and still continues to use dual-branding across all of its on-screen presentation.
-Despite the lack of regional names on screen, the regional name is usually spoken by the continuity announcer prior to local programmes.
+Despite the lack of regional names on screen, the regional name was usually spoken by the continuity announcer, prior to local programmes.
 After ITV1's unification in 2002, the two London franchises, Carlton Television and London Weekend Television were merged into a single entity, ITV London, while the Wales and West franchise lost its official identity, and instead was substituted with ITV1 Wales and ITV1 West on-air, with no reference linking the two together (the licence was formally split in two by Ofcom from 1 January 2014, when the West region merged with the Westcountry region to form the West Country franchise).

 Channel Television adopted the ITV1 brand on-air prior to the 2011 ITV plc takeover of the channel.
 UTV was purchased by ITV plc in 2016, but did not adopt national continuity until April 2020 (see above).

 Areas with full ITV1 channel branding and continuity: